AlexJReid/blog/content/posts/xllify/index.md

 ### Hello, xllify

-**xllify is an API that takes your Lua functions and emits a signed, ready to go XLL to load into Excel.** Developers download a simple interpreter for their Mac, Linux and Windows (or CI environment) to develop and test their functions locally, ahead of submitting them to be converted into an XLL.
+**xllify is remote build API that takes provided Lua functions and emits a signed, ready to go XLL to load into Excel.** Developers download a simple interpreter for their Mac, Linux and Windows (or CI environment) to develop and test their functions locally, ahead of submitting them to be converted into an XLL.

 A trivial example would be: